Our tour guides are always being asked by our guests about the best things to do at night in Lisbon. Who better to know than a local?

 Riding the 28 Tram at night means it could be a bit less crowded, and you’ll get a good view of the city lit up as the nightlife starts coming alive.

-If you’ve been at Sao Jorge Castle, you can make it all the way back to Bairro Alto.
+If you’ve been to Sao Jorge Castle, you can make it back to Bairro Alto.
 A great route to take is from R. Conceição to Bairro Alto.

 If you’re taking advantage of the Lisboa Card, this also comes with a free travel pass that can be used on the trams!

 7) Enjoy Opera and Classical Music

 While Opera is not Lisbon’s most widespread art form, there is a beautiful Opera company that performs at Teatro Nacional de São Carlos.

 You can find various performances throughout the year in this Milan-inspired theatre.